-Lactobacillus ferment lysate--bacterial cells that have been grown and broken apart--along with supernatants and metabolites of probiotic bacteria deliver similar beneficial effects as using live organisms and has a better safety profile.
+Lactobacillus ferment lysate--bacterial cells that have been grown and broken apart--along with supernatants and metabolites of probiotic bacteria deliver similar beneficial effects as using live organisms and has a better safety profile when used in skincare formulations.

 The rich lysate of lactobacillus enables it to have broad biologic activity, providing skin rejuvenating and protective benefits when formulated: